 THIS POST CONTAINS AFFILIATE LINKS

 It pains me to admit it, but my husband is addicted to 7-11 Slurpees (this is not a sponsored post, though I wish it was… Would save us a fortune if he had a sponsorship haha!!).
 Kevin LOVES Slurpees, has always loved Slurpees, and will likely always love Slurpees.
 Much to my chagrin.
+This also means our kids want Slurpees.
+Always.
+Which means I’m always creating treats to enjoy instead.
+That’s how we came up with these paleo strawberry popsicles!

 And because Dad always comes home with a Slurpee in hand on hot summer days, and our kids love everything that their dad loves, I am usually looking alternatives that I can give to them, knowing that I’m giving them actual nourishment and no mom guilt!